TheCodeCompany-Sem/BMX-TEAMNL-IOT/docs/Daily-documentation.md

 The basis of the back end is done.
 Models are filled in with variables and methods.
 Controllers and repositories are filled with methods as well.
-The backend is now connect to a remote database.
+The backend is now connected to a remote database.
 Routes were checked.